socalledsound/nu-outline/WEEK5.md

 ## React Course Outline week 5

+# WEEKS 2-5 are just in the beginning stage!!!

 # ASYNC REDUX ++ ASYNC JAVASCRIPT

     side project: weather app?  or some other api call